chiyadev/genshin-schedule/web/langs/README.md

 ## Adding a localization

-When writing a localization file, you should refer to the default [en-US](en-US.json) localization file as an example of how certain fields should be localized.
+When writing a localization file, you should refer to the default [en_US](en_US.json) localization file as an example of how certain fields should be localized.

 We use [react-intl](https://formatjs.io/docs/react-intl/) as the localization framework, which means there is full support for the [ICU MessageFormat](https://unicode-org.github.io/icu/userguide/format_parse/) syntax.
 There are many tutorials and examples on Google to help you.

 ### Fallback fields

-If a field is left unspecified, the website falls back to the `en-US` localization by default.
+If a field is left unspecified, the website falls back to the `en_US` localization by default.

-For example, if `en-US` contains:
+For example, if `en_US` contains:

 ```json
 {